hncpr1992/Kaggle_Quora/README.md

 660/3307 (Top 20%) with LSTM.
 This rank is on the leader board <br>
 552/3307 (Top 16%) with CNN.
 This rank is not on leader board (this is a implementation of others' architecture, ***Great thanks***)

+Both codes include ideas from other kagglers.
+I learned a lot.